 Reserves Furkan Korkmaz ($5 million), Matisse Thybulle ($4.4 million) and Georges Niang ($3.5 million) are also under contract in 2022.
 The Niang contract in particular (2 years/ $6.8 million) was a great signing by the Sixers.

 Other young reserves, including Tyrese Maxey ($2.7 million), Jaden Springer ($2.1 million) and Shake Milton (club option at $2 million) are under contract.
 I expect they will exercise Milton’s club option.
 The Sixers also have club options on recent draft picks Isaiah Joe ($1.8 million), Paul Reed ($1.8 million) and Charles Bassey ($1.6 million).
-All three have shown flashes, so their contracts will likely be picked up unless something extreme happens between now and the end of the year.
+All three have shown flashes, so their contracts will likely be picked up unless the team decides to move one or more of them for a veteran in the summer.

 What could change for next year?